-Over the past years, there has been a growing awareness in making tennis a sport that is more kid friendly.
+Over the past years, there has been a growing awareness of making tennis a sport that is more kid-friendly.
 Before this time, kids were taught on the same size courts, with the same size tennis balls as adults and less attention was paid towards the appropriate size for kids tennis racquets.

 Enter ANZ Hot Shots Tennis, tennis just for kids, played on the right sized court, with modified equipment.
 Check out one of our past articles below.

 While tennis has evolved for kids over the years, many parents are still challenged with the question of how to select an appropriate tennis racquet for their kids.
 So how do you select the right tennis racquet for your child?

 Below is a good place to start and you can also speak with your coach for further guidance.
 Some of the below info was first published on http://www.tenniscompanion.org/

 A Racquet Sizing Chart For Kids